Currently 47% of the internet is non-English speaking (and it’s growing).

 Human & automated translation

 Presenting the best of both worlds.
-Taking your website, using an automated translation solution (hi, we’re Weglot) and adding human translation to give you that impact you’re looking for.
+Taking your website, using an automated translation solution (hi, we’re Weglot) and adding human translation to make your website multilingual and give you that impact you’re looking for.

 Adding human translation is always going to give you that “personal touch” but why not make your life and their life easier (not to mention your budget) by using automated translation to give a comprehensive first translation.